 More representation for global businesses; Sleigh named as new London managing partner

 Malta Financial Services Authority gets serious in preparation for EU membership.
 Brendan Malkin reports

 Kennedys has recruited employment partner Brian Gegg (left) from Masons.
 This is the firm's second partner hire in a month.
 Kennedys chief executive Ric Martin and head of employment Marc Meryon used to work with Gegg at Masons.
 Gegg joins construction partner Nick Carnell who joined the firm last month.

 Hire of former president of US Chamber of Commerces Institute for Legal Reform bolsters government relations practice

 Robert Glennie replaces Dutch partner Bert Damstra

 Travelling home through the City last Tuesday night, following a splendid evening at Mrs Tulk-inghorn's favourite restaurant Cecconis, Tulkinghorn was horrified at the sight of Simmons & Simmons' building.
 As impressive as the building was - shining like a beacon to all those lost in their desperate search for a lawyer - this was mainly due to it being the only building in the City that night with all its lights on.
 Just who are they trying to kid - does anyone really ...

-Milbank Tweed Hadley & McCloy partner William Webster has landed the role of chair on the new Securities and Exchange Commission's Public Company Accounting Oversight Board.
+Milbank Tweed Hadley & McCloy partner William Webster has landed the role of chair on the new Securities and Exchange Commission’s Public Company Accounting Oversight Board.
 Webster, a former FBI and CIA director, had the support of the three Republican members of the five-member commission that voted on the appointment, all of whom have had previous career ties to the accounting profession.
-The appointment is good news for the accounting profession, as Webster's rival ...
+The appointment is good news for the accounting profession, as Webster’s rival for the ...

 Competition Commission faces scathing criticism as two more decisions overturned by the CFI